 Learning to dive is something I’ve always found excuses to not learn how to do.
 Something always comes up.
-I don’t have the money, I don’t have anyone to go with, I am too busy, I’ll learn when I get to Thailand, etc, etc. The list goes on and on.
+I don’t have the money, I don’t have anyone to go with, I’m too busy, I’ll learn when I get to Thailand, etc., etc.

-Traveling Fiji with Gary from Everything-Everywhere, I was finally pushed, prodded, and cajoled by him to go scuba diving.
+Traveling around Fiji with Gary from Everything-Everywhere, I was finally pushed, prodded, and cajoled by him to go scuba diving.
 “If you don’t do it, I’ll make fun of you on Twitter,” he said.
 With the thought of public embarrassment and the promise he’d come on my first dive, I relented.
 I was going to learn to scuba dive.

 Making our way down the island chain, we found a dive shop on the island of Waya Lai Lai.
 The dive master, John, had been diving for 13 years and the surrounding area had some of the best diving in the Yasawa Islands.
 There was no better time or place to learn.

 Reaching the surface, I was grinning from ear to ear.
 “Can we go again?”
 I asked.
 And there it was.
 I was hooked.
-Back on the shore, I went to John, and said simply “you were right.
+Back on the shore, I went to John and said simply, “You were right.
 I loved it.
 I’ll do the PADI course.”

 Later that afternoon, we went out on our second dive.
 My new dive buddy was Irina, a wily Portuguese girl who had also decided to learn on the spur of the moment.
 John took us out and taught us some dive skills.
 I was most nervous about taking off our regulators underwater.
 I’m still worried I’m going to get the bends.